 The thing is, being a single parent is about more than just being solely responsible for the childcare.
 It’s about being solely responsible for everything.
 Every bill, every sleepless night, every single thing that your children need.
 As well as often dealing with custody battles, absent fathers and the joys of the Child Maintenance Service.

 So yes, you may be having a weekend of having to do everything whilst your partner is living it up on a beach, beer in hand.
-But unless he has taken all of his financial contributions to Costa Del Sol with him or you have weeks where you worry about making ends meet, please don’t compare your life with mine.
+But unless he has taken all of his financial contributions to Costa Del Sol with him whilst simultaneously cancelling his weekend with the kids leaving them distraught, please don’t compare your life with mine.
 Especially as you know that at the end of the weekend your live-in support system will be back to allow you to have an uninterrupted toilet trip.
-I’m suspecting mine will come in 2032.
+I’m suspecting mine next unobserved wee will come in 2032.

 Firstly, I want my kids with me every weekend almost as much as their father avoids seeing them on a weekend or any day that ends in a y, I like spending time with them.
 But seriously, as I work full-time, the weekend is the only time that I get to spend quality time with my babies.
 I enjoy our routine of action packed Saturdays and lazy Sundays.
-They work for us.
+They work for us and I’m grateful for them.

-The down side is occasionally, I’d like an evening out or weekend day to myself (makeup shopping is a million times harder with a toddler) and this is when I have to rely on my aunt or my dad for help.
+The down side is that occasionally I’d like an evening out or weekend day to myself (makeup shopping is a million times harder with a toddler in tow) and this is when I have to rely on my aunt or my dad for help.
 I don’t like to ask them too often as to be honest, they’ve had their kids, they should be relaxing and enjoying their weekends!
 That’s definitely what I’m planning for my 50s truth be told.

 Only when I have to put the rubbish out or a spider appears in my flat.
 And my dad is out and The Boy is busy.
 Otherwise, no. Not at all.